hcorrada/dscert-algo/content/projects/project_2.md

 A lot of what you will do here is covered in the introduction notebook posted earlier this semester [{{< baseurl >}}/notebooks/intro_lab.html]({{< baseurl >}}/notebooks/intro_lab.html).
 Feel free to use that code for inspiration.

 Commit your changes to your local repository (you should do this often as you work on this)
-Push your changes to your repository on github and submit part I on ELMS on Monday Oct.
-16 11:59pm.
+Push your changes to your repository on github and submit part I on ELMS by the due date.
 The submission on ELMS is just writing the URL to your github repository

 # Part II: Classification Methods